ilya-mezentsev/response-factory/README.md

 # response-factory
-Golang library for creating http response structs
+Library for creating http response structs in Golang